ABSTRACT & PAPER GUIDELINES

 - Ensuring Good Health and well-being: New Approaches and methods in Evaluation

-- Climate Change interventions: The Use of Evaluative Evidence for Sustainable Development
+interventions: the Use of Evaluative Evidence for Sustainable Development

 - Integrating Agenda 2063 and Agenda 2030: Implications for Evaluation in Africa